rx-store/rx-store/apps/rx-store-website/docs/faq.md

 }
 ```

-In this way the parents component does not need to be aware of or call `fetchData`, nor do we run into kludges with React's limitations.
+In this way the parent component does not need to be aware of or call `fetchData`, nor do we run into kludges with React's limitations.
 The consumers sit at the bottom of a metaphorical funnel, and at the top of our funnel the parent component is entirely unaware of whatever is happening downstream, it just provides down streams of clicks.